 Tax Issues to Contemplate in a Divorce

 Many couples receive sizable tax deductions while married which can significantly reduce the amount of money that they owe at the end of the year.
 Once the divorce is finalized, these deductions will disappear and each individual could wind up paying more in taxes than they were in the past.
-In order to plan for this, couples going through a divorce should speak to a professional about what their taxes will look like.
-This will make it easier to budget and prevent any tax penalties that could result from a failure to pay taxes on time.The Issue of Alimony
+In order to plan for this, couples going through a divorce should speak to a tax professional about what their taxes will look like in the years following their divorce.
+This will make it easier to budget for when it is time to pay your taxes and prevent any tax penalties that could result from a failure to pay taxes on time.The Issue of Alimony

 Parents often wonder about claiming children as dependents on their tax returns once the divorce is finalized.
 While this can be a challenge, any parent listed as the primary caregiver is eligible to claim that child as a dependent and enjoy the tax benefits that follow.
 Parents can also discuss who claims the child as a dependent between themselves and the court may be able to order that the non-custodial parents receive the benefits of claiming the child as a dependent also.
+Parties will often agree to alternate the dependent on their taxes each year if they have only one child in common, or they may agree to split the children on their tax returns every year so they can each benefit from claiming a child when they have more than one child in common.
+Sometimes, a party’s income may be too high to even benefit from the deduction, so it would make more sense for the other party to have the benefit every year instead of alternating.
 It is important for parents with questions about this issue to discuss this process with a qualified professional to learn more.
 This will prevent confusion when tax season rolls around.